flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/Example1.md

-% Reconstruction the full order solutions
+% Reconstruct the full order solutions

 for abcd = 1:1: size(segment,1)                                 % Post-process one piece of time steps during each loop.
     Interval = segment{abcd,1};